-In our research we answer exciting and pressing questions about the effects of digital technology on social, cultural, political and commercial life.
-For example, are family and friendship ties strengthened or weakened by social networking?
-Why do people lend money online to strangers in the developing world, or donate time and effort to edit Wikipedia entries?
+In our research we answer exciting and pressing questions about the effects of digital technology on social, cultural, political and economic life.
+For example, are family and friendship ties strengthened or weakened by online social networks?
+Why do people lend money online to strangers in the US and around the globe, or donate time and effort to edit Wikipedia entries?
 What frameworks and practices should cultural institutions (libraries, archives, and museums) adopt to interact more respectfully with Indigenous and underserved populations?

-We also design new systems and technologies to improve lives, such as safe e-communities that support and motivate diabetes patients and mobile phone technology to improve food distribution in impoverished regions.
+We also design new systems and technologies to improve lives, such as safe and supportive e-communities that support and motivate diabetes patients and mobile phone technology to improve food distribution in impoverished regions.

-Our undergraduate degree in information prepares young minds to go beyond using social networks for fun, to understanding the promise and challenges of social computing.
-We prepare them to be critical thinkers about the use of information and its technologies to support humans in their social interactions and analyze data to present strong and accurate evidence.
-They go on to careers in all areas, or to graduate school in many fields.
+Our undergraduate degree in information prepares our students to think deeply about how to design technology for people and understand the underlying biases in data before any analysis.
+We educate them to be critical thinkers about the use of information and its technologies to support humans in their social interactions and analyze data to present strong and accurate evidence.
+They go on to successful careers or to graduate school in many fields.

 Our master of science in information degree emphasizes education through high impact learning practices using real world examples for problem solving and client based projects in courses.
-When they graduate, our master's students have the skills of an information professional, prepared to enable people to access, manipulate and use the information they need, when and where they need it, to make the world a better place.
+When they graduate, our master's students have the skills of an information professional, prepared to enable people to access, manipulate, and use the information they need, when and where they need it, to make the world a better place.

-Our master of health informatics, offered jointly with the School of Public Health and the Medical School, prepares students for careers that will harness the power of information to enhance health and transform individual health and healthcare.
-We are developing the next generation of leaders to guide this rapidly evolving field.
+Our master of health informatics program, offered jointly with the School of Public Health and the Medical School, prepares students for careers that will harness the power of information to enhance individual health as well as transform healthcare.
+We are developing the next generation of health informatics leaders to guide this rapidly evolving field.

-Our PhD program in information science is a path-breaking re-invention of the field.
-Students build a multidisciplinary foundation based on knowledge from the social and behavioral sciences, computing science and information science.
-They acquire more specialized advanced skills and then apply their skills to multidisciplinary research that generates new knowledge of human interactions with information and its technologies.
+Our PhD program in information is a path-breaking re-invention of the field.
+Students build a multidisciplinary foundation based on knowledge from the social and behavioral sciences, computing science, and information science.
+They then acquire more specialized advanced skills and then apply their skills to multidisciplinary research that generates new knowledge of human interactions with information and its technologies.

-Our graduates are user-experience engineers and web designers, information policy analysts, librarians and archivists, entrepreneurs, educators, consultants, records managers, and information architects.
-In the information age, all organizations have mission-critical information needs, and our students are ideally positioned to meet them or to teach future generations while doing innovative research.
+Our graduates are user-experience engineers and web designers, data scientists, information policy analysts, librarians and archivists, entrepreneurs, educators, consultants, records managers, and information architects.
+In the information age, all organizations have mission-critical information needs, and our students are ideally positioned to meet them or to teach future generations while doing innovative research and professional practice.

 Welcome to a spirited community of scholars and researchers who comprise the foremost educational institution in social engagement information and computing.